Xenoturbella bocki: Above the genus level

 The two competing hypotheses as to the phylogeny of Xenoturbella are shown in red.
 One suggests it is a deuterostome (right), while the other suggests it is a basal bilaterian (left).

-When it was discovered, X. bocki was placed in a new genus Xenoturbella.
+When it was discovered, X. bocki was placed in a new genus, Xenoturbella.
 Above the genus level, the classification of this animal is controversial.
 Westbald placed it in the phylum Platyhelminthes in the class Turbellaria (free-living flatworms).
-In 1999, based on genetic analysis, it was placed in Protostomia by Israelsson, grouped with the bivalves.
-Protostomia is a large clade including worms, mollusks and arthropods.
+In 1999, based on genetic analysis, it was placed in Protostomia by Israelsson and grouped with the bivalves.
+Protostomia is a large clade including worms, mollusks, and arthropods.
 In embryonic development, their mouth develops prior to the development of the anus for most protostomes, though some have evolved other developmental pathways.
 If placed in this clade, Xenoturbella would also be among these exceptions.

 However, today, this is understood as a misclassification due to contaminating DNA from its shellfish food.
 Swedish scientist Sarah J. Bourlat and her coauthors in 2006 placed it in its own phylum, Xenoturbellida.
-More recent studies suggest on the basis of genetic and developmental evidence (e.g. Hox genes) that it should be grouped with Acoela and Nemertodermatida into Acoelomorpha.
+More recent studies suggest, on the basis of genetic and developmental evidence (e.g., Hox genes), that it should be grouped with Acoela and Nemertodermatida into Acoelomorpha.
 These three taxa are sometimes placed within the deuterostomes (a large clade that includes humans and other chordates, sea stars and others), while others classify these organisms as a basal offshoot that resembles a common ancestor of deuterostomes and protostomes.
-A 2016 analysis of many genetic data sets supports the latter, and suggests that, like Xenoturbella bocki, the common ancestor of protostomes and deuterostomes likely had one opening, ciliated locomotion and a wormlike body.
+A 2016 analysis of many genetic data sets supports the latter, and suggests that, like Xenoturbella bocki, the common ancestor of protostomes and deuterostomes likely had one opening, ciliated locomotion, and a wormlike body.
 However, if the deuterostome hypothesis is correct, then Xenoturbella must have lost many ancestral traits, such as an anus.